There is always the chance of going to jail.

 To clear a warrant(s) with District Court, you must appear in person at the District Court Administration office.
 There you will be checked in and sent into court.

-- Non-DV walk-in warrants must check in Monday thru Friday at the front counter prior to 8:30am
+- Non-DV walk-in warrants must check in Monday thru Friday at the front counter at 8:00am

-- DV walk-in warrants must check in prior to 1:00pm, though they are not accepted on Mondays or Tuesdays following a Monday holiday
+- DV walk-in warrants must check in prior to 1:00pm Wednesday through Friday

 I received a traffic infraction, what do I do?